team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ## Imported Code Object
 Certainly!
 Here's a concise explanation of the `encodeImage` function in the given code snippet:

-The `encodeImage` function takes an `imagePath` as input and performs the following tasks:
+The `encodeImage` function takes an image file path as input and performs the following steps:

-1. It reads the contents of the image file specified by `imagePath` using `fs.readFileSync()`.
+1. It reads the contents of the image file using `fs.readFileSync()`.
-2. It converts the read image data into a Buffer object.
+2. It converts the file contents into a Buffer object.
-3. It then encodes the Buffer content into a base64 string using `toString('base64')`.
+3. It then encodes the Buffer into a base64 string representation.
-4. Finally, it returns the base64-encoded string representation of the image.
+4. Finally, it returns the base64-encoded string of the image.

 This function is commonly used to convert image files into a format that can be easily transmitted or stored as text, such as in JSON payloads or databases that don't support binary data directly.